jayliang1234/FinalApiProject/README.md

 run the finalprojectscript in your connection to create your database tables

-go to FinalProjectApi >> FinalProjectApi >> appsettings.json and edit username and password "Server=127.0.0.1;Port=3306;Database=leaguechampions;User=User;Password=Password"
+go to FinalProjectApi >> FinalProjectApi >> appsettings.json and edit username and password so that it matches your connection

+"Server=127.0.0.1;Port=3306;Database=leaguechampions;User=User;Password=Password"

 Endpoints